 Designated Replacement Tracks

-In each venve of stock class racing designated track of tracks are allowed as a replacement for the O.E.M. track.
+In each venue of stock class racing a designated track or tracks are allowed as a replacement for the O.E.M. track.
 Use the following list as a guide only.
 Check with your Racing Association to verify legality.